Le grand du nord - all races

 These courses are remote and neither offer any other place to refuel (convenient store or gas station.)
 Plan accordingly!
 Riders are expected to have all the tools/supplies (tubes, lubes and wrenches) they might need to finish the ride.
 There will be food and water available for all riders at the checkpoints provided by Le Grand support volunteers.
 There is one toilet at Pine Mountain/Gunflint Trail.

-- For the 120 miler: There will be two mandatory check points- one at Pigeon River (at mile 57) and one at the Gunflint Trail and Pine Mountain Road (at mile 86).
-The Pigeon River checkpoint will have water, "energy drink", PB&J, chips, pickles, cookies, bananas.
-At Pine Mountain Road (mile 86.5), HED Cycling will be making fresh crepes with toppings.
+For the 100 miler: There will be one mandatory check points at the Gunflint Trail and Pine Mountain Road (at mile 68).
+At Pine Mountain Road (mile 67.5), HED Cycling will be making fresh crepes with toppings.
 There will also be water, Sven and Ole's pizza, PB & J, chips, pickles, bananas and cookies.

 There is NO Le Grand du Nord sanctioned sag support if you breakdown (physically or mentally) so have a backup plan in place.
 We have limited volunteers at the checkpoints.
 In the event of an emergency CALL 911.